folio-org/rfcs/text/0000-pub-sub.md

   - `DELETE /pubsub/eventtypes/declare/subscriber` - to remove subscriber declaration
 - API to retrieve existing registered event types.
   - `GET /pubsub/eventtypes` - returns all registered event types
+  - `GET /pubsub/eventtypes/{EVENT_TYPE}` - returns an event descriptor for a particular event type
 - API to retrieve the registered subscriptions for a specified tenant and event type
   - `GET /pubsub/eventtypes/{EVENT_TYPE}/subscribers` - returns all subscribers of the event type provided in the path variable
   - `GET /pubsub/eventtypes/{EVENT_TYPE}/publishers` - returns all publishers of the event type provided in the path variable